AutoTriggER: Label-Efficient and Robust Named Entity Recognition with Auxiliary Trigger Extraction: Results and Analysis

 \subsection{Performance Comparison}

+Here, we test all models by varying the amount of training data from 20\% to 100\% to show the impact of train data size.
 In Table~\ref{tab:overall}, we report the performance of the baseline approaches and our model variants on three different datasets.
-We observe that models that receive both entities and triggers as input generally outperform the \textit{entity-only} baselines.
-RoBERTa-TIN outperforms all the baselines in domain-specific datasets BC5CDR and JNLPBA regardless of the amount of data that is used to train it.
-We only observe a performance drop in CoNLL03 when the amount of data is in the lower range.
-We further investigated this phenomenon and found a large drop in F1 score (from 0.82 to 0.79) for the MISC class from the RoBERTa-TIN model as shown in Table~\ref{tab:classificationreport}.
-Auto triggers provided a precision decreasing signal for the MISC entity type.
+Here are findings: (1) \texttt{BLSTM} harms the performance of transformer-based models while it works well with GloVE embeddings; (2) Models that receive both entities and triggers as input generally outperform the \textit{entity-only} baselines (See \texttt{CRF} vs. \texttt{TIN+CRF}, \texttt{TMN+CRF}); (3) \texttt{TIN} outperforms \texttt{TMN}, which shows that \texttt{TIN} is doing better leveraging entity triggers for NER, and \texttt{RoBERTa+TIN+CRF} outperforms all the baselines regardless of the amount of data that is used to train it; (4) Comparing \texttt{BERT+TIN+CRF} to \texttt{BERT+CRF}, we observe a performance drop in CoNLL03.
+We further investigate this phenomenon and find a large drop in F1 score (from 0.82 to 0.79) for the MISC class from the \texttt{BERT+TIN+CRF} (See Table~\ref{tab:classificationreport}), which shows that triggers may provide a precision decreasing signal for the MISC type.